|Koos's father's barge. Mother stands in the wheelhouse door|

 The prequel is in the planning as I want to write about Arie's father's life during the war.
 That one will not be targeted to a YA audience but I will still focus on authenticity!

-The Skipper's Child is just 99p on Amazon this week if you fancy giving it a try :)
+The Skipper's Child is on Amazon if you fancy giving it a try :)